aws-samples/amazon-redshift-udfs/stored-procedures/sp_cdc_DynamoDB_to_Redshift/ReadMe.md

 - For a new table this can capture data from initial changes if process is configured prior to new data.
 - You can run CDC with multiple tables pointing to same Kinesis Data Stream.
 - A new column is added to target table (dist\_Key) to track keys and distribution.
 - Target data table has all columns defined and stored as **varchar** to accommodate any future changes to attributes.

+### Frequently Asked Questions

+Can this process be used for non DynamDb Json sources?

+    Not at this time.
+But the framework of process is reusable for other JSON data ingestion.
+    This requires extending parts of the process to handle other Json formats.
+What happens when multiple updates happen to a single key item within the window of refresh?

+    Only last image of the record will be processed ignoring other duplicate CDC entries.

+Can this process run CDC for multiple table sources?

+    The process will handle As long as these multiple DynamoDB tables are streaming changes to same Kinesis Data Stream.

+How data is stored in Materialized View?

+    Data is stored in SUPER data type column in JSON format.

+What happens when a source table column is renamed?

+    Change record is processed as if a new column is added.
+    Target table in Redshift will have both columns and old column will have NULL values.

 ## Sample IAM role